adriansteffan/sharknado-ensemble/README.md

         ./pipreqs /path/to/project/root
         ```
         A tailored requirements.txt will be created at the project root.

+    (note: Some of the vms use anaconda instead of a regular python environment.
+Step 2 can be skipped in this case.
+Any errors downlaoding 2 specific files of these vms are probably caused by broken symlinks in the anaconda directory, you can savely ignore those.)

 3. Choose one of the Dockerfiles in [image-buildfiles](image-buildfiles) based on the python version used and fit it to the VM you are working with.
 The CMD line requires the command that ultimately runs the model, you can find it on the TIRA dashboard of the VM.